superhero1/ffritz/README.md

 - The file /nvram/ffnvram/etc/hotplug/udev-mount-sd can be created to re-define the path where external USB storages are mounted to.
-A use case is when data that shall not be exposed via the FritzBox NAS there (e.g. a buildroot filesystem overlay used by the application package).
+A use case is when data that shall not be exposed via the FritzBox NAS (e.g. a buildroot filesystem overlay used by the application package).

   The script (must be executable) is a hook in /etc/hotplug/udev-mount-sd,